Maritime Law in Oregon

 Proudly Serving the Maritime Industry in Oregon

-Seamen employed by or otherwise attached to the vessels that help support Oregon’s maritime economy, such as container ships, research vessels, freighters, barges, and dry-bulk carriers, can likely depend on maritime law such as the Jones Act or the doctrine of unseaworthiness to recover for injuries suffered on the job due to negligence of the maritime employer or vessel owner.
-What the seaman can claim depends on the location and cause of injury.
-For example, a fish processor on a factory ship in the North Pacific may have a different claim than a deckhand on a freighter at the Columbia River.
+Seamen employed by or otherwise attached to the vessels that help support Oregon’s maritime economy, such as container ships, research vessels, freighters, barges, and dry-bulk carriers, can likely depend on maritime law such as the Jones Act or the doctrine of unseaworthiness to recover for injuries suffered on the job due to employer or vessel owner negligence.

 Strong Oregon Seaman Advocates

 Because Oregon is a major center for the transport of goods and cargo by sea, including exports like wheat, hay, automobiles, steel, and limestone, many seamen find themselves employed in Oregon’s maritime industry.